 Short-term loans from alternative lenders are a great option for a lot of borrowers that need faster turnaround time on financing.
 Online platforms have streamlined the application process, sped up the time to funding, and, for the most part, eased eligibility requirements for short-term loans.

-With short-term loans, capital amounts tend to cap at $250,000, and repayment periods range between 3 to 18 months.
+With short-term loans, capital amounts tend to cap at $250,000, and repayment periods range between three to 18 months.
 Compared to the millions of dollars in capital and decades-long repayment periods that the SBA can offer (to its most eligible candidates, of course), short-term loans from alternative lenders are relatively low risk.

 So, you’ll have a shot at securing a short-term loan from an alternative lender with a minimum credit score of 550.
 But, as a rule, the lower your credit score, the higher your interest rates will be.